 Alexandria Winchester, a 24-year-old Latinx trans woman, was killed on Dec.
 26 in the Bronx, New York.
 Sadly, not many details are known about Alexandria’s life.

 She was a client at the Ali Forney Center, who is working with community leaders to host a vigil in memory of Winchester.
 “Alexandria mattered to her community and to the world.
 The loss of another transgender person in 2020 is devastating,” said HRC Associate Director of the Transgender Justice Initiative Lindsey Clark.

 THE EPIDEMIC BY THE NUMBERS

-Since January 2013, HRC and other advocates have recorded at least 202 transgender and gender non-conforming individuals who were victims of fatal violence in the U.S. In 2020, we recorded 37 fatalities at the time of publication, the highest number we’ve tracked thus far in a single year.
+Since January 2013, HRC and other advocates have recorded at least 256 transgender and gender non-conforming individuals who were victims of fatal violence in the U.S. In 2021, we recorded 47 fatalities at the time of publication, on the way to being the highest number we’ve tracked thus far in a single year.

 It is important to remember that this analysis is not exhaustive nor definitive, but simply provides a snapshot into the landscape of fatal violence against transgender and gender non-conforming people.
 That being said, this data provides us with one of many useful tools in fighting for justice for transgender and gender non-conforming people across the U.S. and combatting violence against them.